Siege of Pavia (773–774): Triumph at Pavia

 Charles' army had 10,000–40,000 troops; he divided it in half, giving command of one half to his uncle, Bernard, son of Charles Martel, and led it through the Alpine passes; he through that of the Dora Susa near Mont Cenis, and Bernard through the Great St Bernard Pass.
 At the foot of the mountains, Charles' army met the fortifications of Desiderius, but scouting forces found an alternate route.
 A cavalcade was sent to attack the defenders from the flank and, with Bernard's forces approaching from the east, the Lombards fled to fortified Pavia.
 The Frankish troops then marched on to begin the siege of Pavia by September.

-The entire Frankish army was capable of wholly surrounding the Lombard capital, however they had brought no siege engines.
-The Lombards too had failed in their preparations: the city was poorly stocked with food and the surrounding countryside was now in the hands of the Franks.
+The Frankish army, while often using cavalry in campaigns, also adopted attrition siege tactics with rudimentary engines likely planning for prolonged encirclement through vallation and contra-vallation to this heavily fortified position.
+The Lombards, blocked from resupply and the countryside in the hands of the Franks, suffered starvation and disease.
 Desiderius remained in Pavia, but Adelchis, his son, had left to stronger Verona to guard over the family of Carloman.
 Charles led a small force to besiege Verona.
 Adelchis fled in fear to Constantinople, and the city and Carloman's family were taken.

 Charles then began to subdue the whole region around Pavia in the early months of 774.
 Charles even visited the pope in Rome at Easter.
 No other Lombard dukes or counts made any attempt at relief and Desiderius made no strong counterattack.
 In the tenth month of the siege, famine was hitting Pavia hard and Desiderius, realising that he was left on his own, opened the gates to Charles and surrendered on some Tuesday in June.

 Legacy

 After the victory, Charlemagne had himself declared rex Langobardorum, and from that time onwards he was to be called "King of the Franks and Lombards".
-This was unique in the history of the Germanic kingdoms of the Early Middle Ages: A current ruler taking the title of the conquered for his own.
+This was unique in the history of the Germanic kingdoms of the Early Middle Ages: a current ruler taking the title of the conquered for his own.
 Charles was forging what could in modern language be called an "empire" proper; he was also allying himself very closely with the Church as its protector.
 His recognition of temporal Papal authority in central Italy helped lay the foundation for medieval Papal power.

 Pavia, via dei Mulini, part of the ancient Roman and early medieval walls inserted inside houses.

 The decline of the Lombard state had been swift, and the changes wrought in Italy by the Frankish conquest were great.
 Many Franks entered into positions of power and authority in Italy, though many Lombards, on account of their willingness to make peace with Charles, retained their positions.

-As Paul K. Davis writes, "The defeat and consequent destruction of the Lombard monarchy rid Rome of its most persistent threat to Papal security, laying the groundwork for the Holy Roman Empire."
+As Paul K. Davis writes, "The defeat and consequent destruction of the Lombards monarchy rid Rome of its most persistent threat to Papal security, laying the groundwork for the Holy Roman Empire."